Qucy/UdacityMachineLearning/README.md

 - Using pandas API dataframe.describe to glance data
 - Understand KDE and find correlations between features
 - Understand correlation
-- Using [tukey method](http://datapigtechnologies.com/blog/index.php/highlighting-outliers-in-your-data-with-the-tukey-method/) to find outliers
+- Using [tukey method](http://datapigtechnologies.com/blog/index.php/highlighting-outliers-in-your-data-with-the-tukey-method/) to find outliers and remove outliers
 - Understand PCA and analyze PCA
 - Use PCA to transform data
 - Understand and explain bio-plot